 In 1885, the British colonized the area and declared a protectorate under the name of Bechuana- land.
 As decolonization occurred, Bechuanaland became an independent Commonwealth republic under its current name on Sept.
 30 1966.
 Since then, it has been a representative republic, with a consistent record of uninterrupted democratic elections and the lowest perceived corruption ranking in Africa since at least 1998.

 The economy is dominated by mining, cattle, and tourism.
 Botswana has a GDP per capita of about $18,113 as of 2021, one of the highest in Africa.
 Its relatively high gross national income per capita (by some estimates the fourth-largest in Africa) gives the country a relatively high standard of living and the highest Human Development Index of continental sub-Saharan Africa.
 Botswana is a member of the African Union, the Southern African Development Com- munity, the Commonwealth of Nations, and the United Nations.

 In June 1964, the United Kingdom accepted proposals for a democratic self-government in Botswana.
 An independence conference was held in London in February 1966.
-The seat of government was moved in 1965 from Mahikeng in South Africa, to the newly established Gaborone, which is located near Botswana's border with South Africa.
+The seat of government was moved in 1965 from Mahikeng in South Africa, to the newly established Gaborone, a city of 208,411 people, located near Botswana's border with South Africa.
 Based on the 1965 constitution, the country held its first general elections under universal suffrage and gained independence on Sept.
 30, 1966.

 The presidency passed to the sitting vice-president, Quett Masire, who was elected in his own right in 1984 and re-elected in 1989 and 1994.
 Masire retired from office in 1998.
 Afterward, the